Sinthuya/Health_Expenditure_Analysis/README.md

 ORDER BY total_expenditure DESC;
 ```

-Utilised Tableau to create visualisations such as a bar chart to show the distribution of expenditure across States and Territories.
+Utilised Tableau to create visualisations such as a bar chart to show the area of expenditure across States and Territories.

 - How does the distribution of funding sources vary across regions?
 ```Sql